Spain's Supreme Court Reverses Earlier Decision, Convicts 'Wolf Pack' Of Rape

 As NPR reported, the original presiding judge was criticized for his handling of the case.
 He barred submission of WhatsApp texts into evidence exchanged by the men, wherein they discussed plans to rape women at the festival.
 The prosecution had hoped to use the messages as evidence of premeditation.
 The judge, did however, allow into evidence a report by a private investigator containing details about the woman's private life.
 It was later withdrawn.

 In their appeal, prosecutors called on Spain's highest court to upgrade the conviction to rape from sexual abuse.
-Meanwhile, the defendants' appeal maintained the men were innocent arguing that the victim had consented to the sexual acts, relying on videos where the woman appears submissive and doesn't fight back.
+Meanwhile, the defendants' appeal maintained the men were innocent, arguing that the victim had consented to the sexual acts, relying on videos where the woman appears submissive and doesn't fight back.

 But on Friday the higher court judges ruled the attack should be classified as rape, which was aggravated by being performed in a group.
 "The factual account describes an intimidating scenario, in which the victim in no way consents to the sexual acts carried out by the accused," the court said, according to El Diario.

-As the newspaper reports, the ruling indicates intimidation does not necessarily involve explicit threats and that it can be committed by other means, including, the location where the events occur or personal circumstances.
-Also that the absence of a verbal objection is not the same as consent; that a person who remains silent out of fear is not consenting to the actions against them.
+As the newspaper reports, the ruling indicates intimidation does not necessarily involve explicit threats and that it can be committed by other means, including the location where the events occur or personal circumstances.
+And the absence of a verbal objection is not the same as consent; that people who remain silent out of fear are not consenting to the actions against them.

 One of the men, who was a policeman at the time of the crime, was sentenced to an additional two years in jail for stealing the victim's phone.